 The San Manuel Band of Mission Indians employs a variety of support and professional personnel to assist in the daily operations of tribal government.
 As our businesses and opportunities grow, so does our need for qualified, capable people to handle many different aspects of managing both the business as well as tribal interests.
 All offers of employment are contingent upon applicants satisfactorily completing comprehensive background investigation, drug screening tests and other job related verifications that may be required for specific openings.

 Indian gaming in California is an exciting, thriving industry.
-Be a part of it by joining the team at San Manuel Indian Bingo and Casino.
+Be a part of it by joining the team at San Manuel Casino.
 Since 1986, the casino has grown from a few hundred employees to a work force of over 3,000 casino employees.
-We are looking to add enthusiastic, dedicated people to work in a variety of positions to support our new casino property, which opened in January of 2005.
+We are looking to add enthusiastic, dedicated people to work in a variety of positions to support our casino property.
 Whether working on the casino floor or providing support to gaming operations as a “behind the scenes” employee, you can contribute to a dynamic and challenging business and have opportunities to learn and grow with the industry.
 As part of casino employment, those considered for hire must undergo and successfully pass an extensive pre-employment background investigation conducted by the San Manuel Gaming Commission to obtain and maintain a Gaming License issued by the San Manuel Gaming Commission.

 Native American Employment Preference